Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Unravelings and Probability Dynamics for Davies Maps

+We see that the survival probability of $\rho$ will always be higher than that of $\rho'$ before thermalization.

 For mixed states, it becomes interesting to look into the entropy averaged over trajectories, $\overline{S}_{\mathrm{vn}}(\rho(t))$.
-The von Neumann entropy is a highly non-linear quantity, and the average over unravelings generally leads to behavior that differs from the entropy of the averaged state, $S_{\mathrm{vn}}(\overline{\rho(t)})$ (For an example of this method, see~\cite{cao2019entanglement}.).
+The von Neumann entropy is a highly non-linear quantity, and the average over trajectories generally leads to behavior that differs from the entropy of the averaged state, $S_{\mathrm{vn}}(\overline{\rho(t)})$ (For an example of this method, see~\cite{cao2019entanglement}).
 This allows the extraction of additional information from the system.

-As seen in Fig.~\ref{stm1}, the averaged entropy term in $F_{\mathrm{neq}}$ takes longer to reach its steady state for $\rho^{\prime}$.
-Since the von Neumann entropy is a measure of purity, we have that $\rho^{\prime}$, on average, takes longer to become pure.
-Looking at single trajectories (see Fig.~\ref{stm2}), one sees that one of the main factors contributing to the behavior of the averaged entropy is that the entropy of the state $\rho^{\prime}$ increases much faster than that of $\rho$ before the first jump, which is attributed to $\rho^{\prime}$ being diagonal in the energy eigenbasis~\cite{moroder2024thermodynamics}.
+As seen in Fig.~\ref{stm1}, $T\overline{S}$ takes longer to reach its steady state for $\rho^{\prime}$.
+Looking at single trajectories (see Fig.~\ref{stm2}), one sees that one of the main factors contributing to the behavior of the averaged entropy is that the entropy of the state $\rho^{\prime}$ increases much faster than that of $\rho$ before the first jump.
+This is attributed to $\rho^{\prime}$ being diagonal in the energy eigenbasis~\cite{moroder2024thermodynamics}.
 The trajectories also show that, after the first jump, both states remain pure for the rest of the evolution.

-The survival probabilities have a similar behavior as for pure states (Fig.~\ref{smt3}), since the initial state $\rho^{\prime}$ has higher excited-state population by construction~\cite{moroder2024thermodynamics}.
-Here, coherences play an important role, since we can write the eigenvalues of the general density matrix in Eq.~\eqref{densitym} as
+The survival probabilities have a similar behavior as for pure states (Fig.~\ref{smt3}), since the initial state $\rho^{\prime}$ has a higher excited-state population by construction~\cite{moroder2024thermodynamics}.
+Here, coherences play an important role.
+We can see this by examining the explicit forms of the excited-state population, which we denote here as $\chi(t)$ to distinguish it from the pure-state amplitude and the squared coherences $|c(t)|^2$.
+Under the full thermal master equation, these evolve as follows: